timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

 This is the second part of our tutorial on how to use TimescaleDB, Prometheus, and Grafana to store and analyze long-term metrics data.
-In the first part, you’ll learn how to [setup TimescaleDB and Prometheus][setup-prometheus].
+In the first part, you’ll learn how to [set up TimescaleDB and Prometheus][setup-prometheus].
 In this part, you’ll learn how to use your metrics data to answer questions about how your infrastructure is performing.